martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 #### Do not use the "sketch" visual style

-Some graphical tools seem to "know" that they are typically used in concept phases, and that the created diagrams represent something which is not yet implemented, but still in draft.
+Some graphical tools seem to "know" that they are typically used in concept phases, and that the created diagrams represent something which is not yet implemented, but still is in draft.
 To represent this draft status, these tools provide some "sketch" or "concept" or "draft" or "scribble" mode.
 In such a mode, the diagram should look like as if a human being has manually drawn everything by hand.
 The problem with such sketchy-looking diagrams is that it is just more difficult for the audience to understand what the diagrams want to say.